--> Agua Caliente Tribe - Visit Palm Springs tag-img

 Agua Caliente Band of Cahuilla Indians cultural museum rendering

-Attend the annual Native Film Festival in March starring Native Americans and other indigenous people.
+Attend the annual Native Film Festival in March, which features Native Americans and other indigenous people.
 Details will be posted at www.aguacaliente.org.

 Gaming and entertainment daily at the Agua Caliente Casino Palm Springs.